gsidsid/ThinkStats2/project1/report1.md

 ![](figures/attend.jpg)

 This was a variable I didn't expect to see in the data nearly as much as I did the others described here.
-There is a strictly
+The more conservative a respondent is, the more likely they are to attend religious events with greater frequency.
+There is a quite marked trend here, as the frequency of attendance appears to strictly increase with conservativity.

 ### Opinions on same-sex relationships